eabrigham/journal-client/README.md

 * read their own past posts
 * title a post

-The next version I plan to complete updating and deleting a post.
-In the future, I plan to add labels which a user can tag their posts with, and then display only those posts with a particular label.
+In a future version, I plan to add labels which a user can tag their posts with, and then display only those posts with a particular label.